This post outlines how to easily implement a ticket reward system for classrooms, with a focus on elementary settings.

 Remain in constant contact with guardians of students who are challenging.
 Also keep good documentation of all communication.

-2. How many tickets may students earn in a day?
+2. How many tickets may kids earn in a day?

-There is no limit to how many coupons students may earn in a day or week’s time.
+There is no limit to how many coupons learners may earn in a day or week’s time.

-For those learners who struggle to earn many organically, consider at times distributing tickets to the whole class for a job well done with a certain activity or lesson.
+For those who struggle to earn, consider sometimes distributing tickets to the whole class for a job well done with a certain activity or lesson.

 3. Is there an easy way to incorporate whole class prizes?

-To work smarter, you could simply award your class a whole class award for performing a specific activity or lesson well.
+To work smarter, you could simply award a whole class award for performing a specific activity or lesson well.

 4. What are the advantages of using a ticket reward system in my classroom?